LOCATION & MAP

 Podere Conti is located in the northern part of Tuscany known as Lunigiana.
 The nearest town is Pontremoli serviced by train and motorway exit on the E33 between Parma and La Spezia.
 Podere Conti is just over an hour from Pisa or Parma airport and about half an hour from the coast.

-Turn left where you see a tyre shop (F. Pizzanelli) indicated Macerie/Dobbiana (and our sign)
+After 100 m TURN RIGHT where you see a tyre shop (F. Pizzanelli) indicated Macerie/Dobbiana (and our sign!)

 The hotel is located shortly after the olive groves on the left of the road before the hamlet of Macerie

 Use the name Macerie and not Filattiera (which is 15km further away from the motorway exit than the Podere)